 A primary physician or primary clinic is responsible for providing all medical care to the restricted recipient, either directly or through referral of such recipient to another medical provider for appropriate services.
 If the primary provider refers the Medicaid restricted recipient to another provider for services, the primary provider's Medicaid identification number must be used in the referring field in order to bill for those services.
-When dispensing medications prescribed by the 'referred' provider, the pharmacy must enter the primary provider's Medicaid identification number to be primary provider's Medicaid identification in the referring field in order to bill for those services.
 When dispensing medications prescribed by the 'referred' provider, the pharmacy must enter the primary provider's Medicaid identification number in the referring field in the pharmacy claim.